 You can turn on the camera's Anti Shake feature to reduce image blur due to subject movement or camera movement when shooting a moving subject using telephoto, when shooting a fast-moving subject, or when shooting under dim lighting conditions.
+Your digital camera is equipped with a CCD shift type camera shake correction feature and a high-sensitivity anti image blur feature.
+These two features work in concert to minimize the effects of hand and subject movement.

-Auto Minimizes the effects of hand and subject movement.
-Off Turns off Anti Shake settings
+C On Minimizes the effects of hand and subject movement.
+Off Turns off Anti Shake settings TM DEMO Half-pressing the shutter button demonstrates the effect of Anti Shake.
+However, the image is not recorded.

-- · ISO sensitivity, aperture, and shutter speed do not appear on the monitor screen when you half-press the shutter button while "Auto" is selected.
-These values will appear briefly, however, in the preview image that is displayed immediately after vou shoot a snapshot. - If the flash fires, the Anti Shake icon will remain on the display, even though Anti Shake does not function during flash photography. - The ISO sensitivity setting (page 65) must be "Auto" for Anti Shake to work. - Shooting with Anti Shake can cause an image to appear somewhat coarser than normal and can cause slight deterioration of image resolution. - · Anti Shake may not be able to eliminate the effects of camera or subject movement when movement is severe. - Anti Shake is disabled during movie recording.
+- Anti Shake is disabled during movie recording. - ISO sensitivity, aperture, and shutter speed do not appear on the monitor screen when you half-press the shutter button while "On" is selected.
+These values will appear briefly, however, in the preview image that is displayed immediately after you shoot a snapshot. - Shooting while "On" is selected can cause an image to appear somewhat coarser than normal and can cause slight deterioration of image resolution. - Anti Shake may not be able to eliminate the effects of camera or subject movement when movement is severe. - Anti Shake may not work properly when the camera is mounted on a tripod.
+Turn off Anti Shake.